tarwn/lessthandot-hugo/blogs/content/posts/2012-05-29-copying-buckets-with-the-amazon-s3-api.md

 }
 ```

-I&#8217;ll concede that this is not the simplest possible thing &#8211; it would probably be easier to call the old copy code and then pass the keys from the updated objects collection, but I do like that it captures the keys of the objects that are actually copied.
+I'll concede that this is not the simplest possible thing &#8211; it would probably be easier to call the old copy code and then pass the keys from the updated objects collection, but I do like that it captures the keys of the objects that are actually copied.
 If we changed the approach to do something like what is happening with the delete operation that trims the collection while processing, the keys collection we pass for invalidation would end up empty.
 I could also just have too much functional programming on the brain I guess 😉

 Once we have the list of keys, performing the actual invalidation is relatively simple.
-We do need to generate a unique &#8220;caller reference&#8221; that amazon uses to ensure that duplicate requests aren&#8217;t processed (remember, each object invalidated triggers some kind of action on potentially hundreds of servers, so this is not a cheap operation for you OR for Amazon).
+We do need to generate a unique “caller reference” that amazon uses to ensure that duplicate requests aren't processed (remember, each object invalidated triggers some kind of action on potentially hundreds of servers, so this is not a cheap operation for you OR for Amazon).
 The hardest part is probably identifying whether there is a CloudFront distribution to worry about in the first place.
-The key to finding whether there is a distribution attached to a bucket or not relies on the knowledge that for an s3 origin, the DNSName property will be &#8220;bucketname.s3.amazonaws.com&#8221; &#8211; so by stripping out &#8220;.s3.amazonaws.com&#8221; from our available distributions&#8217; DNS names we can find if one matches our bucket.
+The key to finding whether there is a distribution attached to a bucket or not relies on the knowledge that for an s3 origin, the DNSName property will be “bucketname.s3.amazonaws.com” &#8211; so by stripping out “.s3.amazonaws.com” from our available distributions' DNS names we can find if one matches our bucket.

 The code for invalidation looks like this: